-Adam Levine Gushes Over Wife Behati Prinsloo In Sweet Birthday Message
+Adam Levine Gushes Over Wife, Behati Prinsloo, In Sweet Birthday Message

 But it seems like Adam may not have so much time to continue expanding his family just yet.

-As Inquisitr previously reported, the coach – who has appeared on every single season of The Voice with Blake Shelton – will be returning to the NBC show again for Season 15 with Blake, Kelly Clarkson, and Jennifer Hudson this fall.
+As Inquisitr previously reported, the coach, who has appeared on every single season of The Voice with Blake Shelton, will be returning to the NBC show again for Season 15 with Blake, Kelly Clarkson, and Jennifer Hudson this fall.